danielkrasik3010/VacayMate/VacayMate_Publication_Production.md

 ---

-## 🔄 Failure Handling & Monitoring: Never-Fail Architecture
+## Failure Handling: What Happens When Things Go Wrong

 ### Graceful Degradation